huggingface/transformers/README.md

           (XLMModel,        XLMTokenizer,        'xlm-mlm-enfr-1024'),
           (DistilBertModel, DistilBertTokenizer, 'distilbert-base-uncased'),
           (RobertaModel,    RobertaTokenizer,    'roberta-base')]

+# To use TensorFlow 2.0 versions of the models, simply prefix the class names with 'TF', e.g. `TFRobertaModel` is the TF 2.0 counterpart of the PyTorch model `RobertaModel`

 # Let's encode some text in a sequence of hidden-states using each model:
 for model_class, tokenizer_class, pretrained_weights in MODELS: